 Figuring out what is the cost of living in France is like figuring out how long is a piece of string.
 The answer is “it depends”.
-And when it comes to prices in Paris, it gets even harder.
-Paris isn’t France, and the reality is that the cost of living across France varies as widely as the cost of living in the U.S. varies from Manhattan to Ohio.
+The reality is that the cost of living across France varies as widely as the cost of living in the U.S. varies from San Francisco to Ohio.
 It depends on one’s income and resources, the area that you live in, and most of all, your own spending habits.